Skip to main content

 GA4 updates much more slowly:

-- Its “Realtime” dashboard only shows activity from the past 5–30 minutes, not true live data.
+• Its “Realtime” dashboard shows activity from the past 30 minutes (with a per-minute graph of the last 5 minutes), not true live data.

 Because of this, GA4 may appear to lag or undercount recent activity compared to GoodMetrics.